 Remarkably, late in May 2016, Phillimore started viciously attacking me on behalf of Baker, Hemming’s accuser, and her online conspiracy theory coterie, which includes a German anti-Semite named Goodwin.

 Now, I do not think that was coincidence.
 Indeed Phillimore linked Hemming and me in a tweet on 26 May 2016:

 If you want to wait, for proper debate Best avoid Hemming and Hewson A right gruesome twosome

-Evidently Phillimore was incapable of comprehending that Mr Hemming might have more important things on his mind, at a time when the CPS was deliberating whether to prefer charges against him in relation to Baker’s claims, than to deal with her self-important and officious gripes.
+Evidently Phillimore was incapable of comprehending that Mr Hemming might have more important things on his mind, at a time when the CPS was deliberating whether to prefer charges against him in relation to Baker’s claims, than to deal with her self-important and officious gripes about him.

-After months of snarky and antagonistic tweets, she started seriously pestering him on 8 January 2017:
+After months of snarky and antagonistic tweets, she started seriously pestering him on 8 January 2017, as these tweets show: